spmrl/spmrl-website/content/sancl-posters2014.rst

 Poster submissions should focus on one or more of the topics listed below.
 They should either be submitted as a short paper (up to 7 pages + references, to be included in the proceedings and presented as a poster at the workshop) or be submitted as an abstract (max.
 500 words excluding examples/references, to be presented as a poster at the workshop).
 Abstract submissions should sketch an analysis for a given problem while short paper submissions should also present at least preliminary experimental results showing the feasibility of the approach.
+Submissions will be accepted until June, 6 , 2014, (11:59 p.m.
+PST) in PDF format via the START system and must be formatted using the Coling 2014 formatting instructions.

 Important Dates